williamdemeo/coursera-spark-notes/slides/week1/README.md

 ---

 ### Caching and Persistence

+**Storage levels.** Other ways to control how Spark stores objects.

 | Level | Space used | CPU time | In memory | On disk|
 | ---   | ---        | ---      | ---       | ---    |